xbghc/gitany-actions/docs/cli/issue.md

 - `-b, --body <string>`: Supply a comment body
 - `-F, --body-file <file>`: Read body text from file (use "-" to read from standard input)
 - `-e, --editor`: Open text editor to write the comment
-- `-w, --web`: Open the browser to create a comment
 - `--json`: Output raw JSON instead of formatted output
 - `-R, --repo <[HOST/]OWNER/REPO>`: Select another repository using the [HOST/]OWNER/REPO format